honestjs/website/docs/components/guards.md

 ## Applying Guards

-Like middleware, guards can be applied at the global, controller, or handler level using the `@UseGuards()` decorator.
+Guards can be applied at the global, controller, or handler level using the `@UseGuards()` decorator.

 ### Global Guards